Benjamin Britten: Honours, awards and commemorations

-State honours awarded to Britten included Companion of Honour (Britain) in 1953; Commander of the Royal Order of the Polar Star (Sweden) in 1962; the Order of Merit (Britain) in 1965; and a life peerage (Britain) in July 1976, as Baron Britten, of Aldeburgh in the County of Suffolk.
+State honours awarded to Britten included appointment as a Member of the Order of the Companions of Honour (United Kingdom) in 1953; Commander of the Royal Order of the Polar Star (Sweden) in 1962; the Order of Merit (United Kingdom) in 1965; and a life peerage (United Kingdom) in July 1976, he took the title Baron Britten, of Aldeburgh in the County of Suffolk.
 He received honorary degrees and fellowships from 19 conservatories and universities in Europe and America.
 His awards included the Hanseatic Goethe Prize (1961); the Aspen Award, Colorado (1964); the Royal Philharmonic Society's Gold Medal (1964); the Wihuri Sibelius Prize (1965); the Mahler Medal (Bruckner and Mahler Society of America, 1967); the Léonie Sonning Music Prize (Denmark, 1968); the Ernst von Siemens Music Prize (1974); and the Ravel Prize (1974).
 Prizes for individual works included UNESCO's International Rostrum of Composers 1961 for A Midsummer Night's Dream; and Grammy Awards in 1963 and 1977 for the War Requiem.

 The Red House, Aldeburgh, where Britten and Pears lived and worked together from 1957 until Britten's death in 1976, is now the home of the Britten-Pears Foundation, established to promote their musical legacy.
 In Britten's centenary year his studio at the Red House was restored to the way it was in the 1950s and opened to the public.
 The converted hayloft was designed and built by H T Cadbury Brown in 1958 and was described by Britten as a "magnificent work".
 In June 2013 Dame Janet Baker officially opened the Britten-Pears archive in a new building in the grounds of the Red House.
 The Benjamin Britten Music Academy in Lowestoft, founded in the composer's honour, was completed in 1979; it is an 11–18 co-educational day school, with ties to the Britten-Pears Foundation.